 The architectural style of the current structure could be described as Brutalism, a style often used in government buildings from the 1950s to the 1970s that is typically concrete and fortress-like and does not relate well to a pedestrian scale.
 The tall concrete planters around the perimeter of the current ground level create an unwelcoming pedestrian experience, while many of the trees on the site are in poor condition.

-**Please Note: An updated traffic study that reflects the revised plans will be posted when available.
+**Please Note: An updated traffic memo from the City that reflects the revised plans (reduction of 40,000 sf of office) is available here.

 A thorough traffic study was completed and indicates the project can be accommodated within the existing area infrastructure.
 The study also found that there will be a small, but negligible, impact on traffic wait times (5-15 seconds) in most scenarios.
 The City of Cambridge Traffic, Parking and Transportation Department confirmed that most traffic will use First Street to exit and egress the area and the project should not change the amount of cut through traffic.
 Additional information about traffic can be found in the full report conducted by Vanasse & Associates, Inc, available on this website under the Information & Plans section.